Huawei Mobile Services: HMS Core

 HMS Core is a hub for Huawei Mobile Services and serves as a toolkit for app development on Huawei devices.
 The core comprises Development, Growth and Monetizing and was created as a replacement for Google Mobile Services (GMS) Core.
 HMS core services were available in more than 55,000 apps in June 2020; HMS Core 5.0 debuted in September 2020.

 HMS Core 6.0 was launched in June 2021 with extended support for Huawei Cloud services.
 In June 2021, the number of registered developers within the HMS ecosystem was 4 million, and the number of apps integrated with the HMS Core had reached 134,000.

 As of July 2022, registered developers within HMS ecosystem had grown to 5 million, and the number of apps integrated with the HMS Core reached 203,000.
-The number of apps had grown to 220,000 by 30 September 2022.HMS Core supports Android(including YunOS、HarmonyOS)、HarmonyOS NEXT、IOS、Windows.
+The number of apps had grown to 220,000 by 30 September 2022.

 AppGallery

 The AppGallery has a key rival, Google's Play Store on Android.
 The AppGallery is available in 170 countries, across 78 languages.